hedyhli/gtrending/docs/fetch/dev.rst

     >>> check_language("")
     False

-See the :doc:`ParamUtils module <../paramutils/index>` for usage details on parameter validation functions.
+See the :doc:`ParamUtils module <../paramutils/index>` for usage details on parameter validation functions such as conversion between language argument formats, and validating language arguments.